 For my new autumn/spring jumper (see above) I chose nettle and rose bush fibre.
 I blended them in a ratio 70/30 on my drum carder and absolutely love how it turned out.

-Nettle fibre isn’t new of course, people have been using stinging nettles for making cloth for more than 2000 years until a few hundreds years ago when cotton got more popular and nettle was forgotten about.
+Nettle fibre isn’t new of course, people have been using stinging nettles for making cloth for more than 2000 years until a few hundred years ago when cotton got more popular and nettle was forgotten about.
 It’s slowly rediscovered today in the search for new, ecologically friendly fibres.